List of Kamen Rider Black characters: Gedorian

 Fanged Captain Gedorian (牙隊長ゲドリアン, Kiba Taichō Gedorian) is a small, unusual creature who owed his life to Jark and is one of his most loyal minions.
 He is constantly hopping about and annoying everyone else.
 He is the most cowardly and is quick to ditch a battle before it's even over.
 He was soon targeted by Dasmader, Gatezone and Bosgun when Grand Lord Crisis was about to destroy them all, but he soon gave his life to ensure the others avoid Crisis' wrath when he transferred his life energy into Gedolridol before his monster died at Black RX's hands.

 Gedorian is voiced by Kazunori Arai (新井 一典, Arai Kazunori).

 Colonel Dasmader

 Sent by Lord Crisis, Colonel Dasmader (ダスマダー大佐, Dasumadā-taisa) is an inspector whose task is to put the invasion party back on track, receiving utter contempt by his peers due to his arrogance.
 Dasmader could fire a green laser, with a shape of a tiger's head from his helmet for combat.
 He was almost killed by both General Jark and Black RX.
 He later leads Gatezawn and Bosgun in the attempt to kill Gedorian to appease Crisis' anger.
-In episode 46, Maribaron discovers that he is somewhat a puppet of Crisis and a mobile body.
-In episode 47, he was summoned when Black RX refused Crisis' order, killed as a resort as Crisis is revealed upon Dasmader's demise.
+In episode 47, he was killed along with Crisis Fortress by Black RX.

 Colonel Dasmader is portrayed by Tetsuya Matsui (松井 哲也, Matsui Tetsuya).